top of page

 The Sustainability Workshop Series is open to students, faculty, and staff from all three institutions – the Community College of Denver, Metropolitan State University of Denver, and University of Colorado Denver – as well as staff from the Auraria Campus.

-The program includes four two-hour-long courses, and each course will be offered twice a semester.
+The program includes five two-hour-long courses, and each course will be offered twice a semester.
 See the workshop course descriptions and schedule below.

-MSU Denver students will earn the Applied Sustainability Principles Badge by attending all four courses.
+MSU Denver students will earn the Applied Sustainability Principles Badge by attending all five courses.
 Students have one year to earn the Badge.
 Learn more about the MSU Denver Micro-Credentials here.

 Workshop Registration